aristanetworks/avd-workshops/workshops/cicd-basics.md

 ### Workflow file

-GitHub actions are defined withing the `.github/workflows` directory of our code repository.
+GitHub actions are defined within the `.github/workflows` directory of our code repository.

 ```yaml
 # dev.yml